2020 has seen its fair share of curveballs. The impact of the COVID-19 crisis and social distancing changed our lives to a great extent.

 Identifying what user pain points to base your app idea on will help with defining your target audience later.

 That’s why it is important to understand that you need to find very specific pain points and focus on them, instead of trying to come up with a one-size-fits-all solution.

-So - how can you identify which user pain points to base your app on?
+Follow these steps to identify which user pain points to base your app on:

 - Look at the apps you use and like with a critical eye: It’s advisable to study the existing mobile apps that are about something you understand well.
 Are there some weak points they don’t help with?
 Are some of them underperforming?
 What would you change to make them better?

-- Conduct research: Survey your friends, colleagues and random people online to identify these gaps between what the app market offers and consumers need.
+- Conduct research: Survey your friends, colleagues and random people online to identify these gaps between what the app market offers and consumers’ needs.
 Conducting research on your users’ attitudes before the app development will make sure that you build a product that is different from what your competition offers, addressing real pain points that exist in the market.

 - Ask the experts: Going directly to app industry veterans and market trends analysts for advice is always an option.
 These individuals or teams of research specialists have a good overview of what was done in the past and what hasn’t, what has worked and what hasn’t.
 Their insight will help you understand users’ needs much better.

 Resolving each of these steps and understanding what consumer pain points to address with your app will point to a market gap that a well-executed app could fill.

 2. Shape Your Business Plan To Establish Your Business’s Purpose